by MIKE HIXENBAUGH

 The band accepted offers to play in living rooms, coffee shops, at open mics – anywhere a crowd would gather.
 A couple months after the church performance, the band played a house show near Old Dominion University that gained it fame with the college crowd.
 The shows got bigger, and soon pieces began falling into place.

-Ross Froehlich, DJ of The Late Late Rock Show on 96X, got his hands on Bison’s mix tape in August and started playing Switzerland on the overnight shift.
+Ross Froehlich, DJ of The Late Late Rock Show on 96X, got his hands on The Last Bison’s mix tape in August and started playing Switzerland on the overnight shift.
 He set the band up with a show at the Jewish Mother in October and afterward persuaded the radio station’s program manager to add Switzerland to the regular daytime rotation – a first for the station.

 Enter Jacob Marshall, a Norfolk native who a decade ago founded the now defunct indie rock band Mae.
-He agreed to meet with the Hardestys after hearing Bison play a live set last fall.
+He agreed to meet with the Hardestys after hearing The Last Bison play a live set last fall.
 A one-hour coffee meeting turned into a six-hour conversation turned into Marshall agreeing to help manage the band through the thorny business side of music.

-He responded in a 2 a.m. email: ”I truly believe that Bison is meant to be a band that … shows people something about themselves that they might not have seen before.
+He responded in a 2 a.m. email: ”I truly believe that The Last Bison is meant to be a band that … shows people something about themselves that they might not have seen before.
 And hopefully, in that new way of seeing themselves, they get a vision for the unique power they have to make the world better.”

 Lofty goals for six kids and a worship pastor.